Mid Cornwall Mining, past & present; Green Construction & Power; Nature & Habitats; Stories & Creative Arts: –

 Finally, those practical things that real matter e.g. 1) HEALTH and SAFETY

-The site is fully insured, with additional cover for Caroline as an approved official valley guide.
+The site is fully insured, with additional cover for Caroline as an approved official valley guide and recently qualified outdoor first-aider.
 Each walk is subject to a separate risk assessment, conducted within the past week, and available along with a first aid guidance page, at the start.

 To ensure maximum comfort and safety, please tell us your interests, fitness & budget, plus food choices and preferred length of walk in advance, so the team can create the most suitable bespoke plan.